sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

     ![Add Service Plan](save-entitlements.png)

 You are now entitled to use Document Information Extraction and create instances of the service.

+>For more details on how to configure entitlements, quotas, subaccounts and service plans on SAP Cloud Platform Trial, see [Manage Entitlements on SAP Cloud Platform Trial](cp-trial-entitlements).

 [DONE]
 [ACCORDION-END]